cyberthal/10-Bins-template/7-Names/3-Hierarchical/1-individuals/3-unidirectional/Readme.md

+# Table of Contents

-=3-unidirectional= means you have a relationship with him, but he has no relationship with you.
+`3-unidirectional` means you have a relationship with him, but he has no relationship with you.

 For example, you probably know about many famous people, but they don't know about you.
 Thus the relationship is unidirectional.